Dragostea din tei: Commercial performance

 "Dragostea din tei" was a commercial success.
 As of October 2007, it had sold over 12 million copies worldwide.
 Among several other achievements, it became the third-most successful single of the 2000s in Germany, and at one point, it was also the best-selling digital single in Japan with four million units sold, before being surpassed by Japanese-American singer Hikaru Utada "Flavor of Life" in 2007.
-In a 2004 interview on Observator, Balan attributed the international success of "Dragostea din tei" to its cheerful nature, which he saw as a stark contrast to the melancholic R&B tracks that dominated popular music at the time.
+In a 2004 interview on Observator, Balan attributed the international success of "Dragostea din tei" to its cheerful nature, which he saw as a stark contrast to the melancholic R&B tracks that dominated music at the time.